Autogas: Vehicle manufacturers

 Toyota made a number of LPG-only engines in their 1970s M, R, and Y engine families.

+A number of automobile manufacturers— Citroën, Fiat, Ford, Hyundai, General Motors (including Daewoo, Holden, Opel/Vauxhall, Saab), Maruti Suzuki, Peugeot, Renault (including Dacia), Skoda, Tata Motors, Toyota, Volvo, and more recently Volkswagen— have OEM bi-fuel models that will run equally well on both LPG and petrol.
 Holden Special Vehicles (HSV) offered bi-fuel models; however, the vehicles use a different system from that of their donor vehicles from Holden, with HSV using technology from Orbital Autogas Systems, which injects the autogas into the engine as a liquid instead of a gas for increased efficiency.
 Beginning in 2011, Holden's Commodore range (sedan, wagon and ute) was offered as a dedicated LPG vehicle, with an aluminium fuel tank in place of the petrol tank.

 Petrol engined cars, trucks and buses which have not been fitted with LPG/autogas systems by the manufacturers can usually accept third party systems to enable them to use either LPG or petrol.
 ROUSH CleanTech manufactures designs, engineers, manufactures and installs propane autogas fuel systems for medium-duty Ford commercial vehicles and Type A and Type C Blue Bird school buses.

 Vialle manufacture OEM LPG powered scooters and LPG powered mopeds that run equally well on LPG.
 Ford Australia have offered an LPG-only variant of their Falcon model since 2000.